-Join me on a day tour of one of the remotest areas of Iceland - the scenic Strandir in the Westfjords of Iceland.
-While some 7,000 people live in the Westfjords of Iceland, 4,000 of whom live in the capital city of the Westfjords, Ísafjörður, only some 43 people live in Árneshreppur rural district at Strandir.
+Join me on a day tour of one of the remotest areas of Iceland - the scenic Strandir.
+While some 7,000 people live in the Westfjords Region of Iceland, 4,000 of whom live in the capital city of the Westfjords, Ísafjörður, only some 43 people live in Árneshreppur rural district at Strandir.

 In my previous travel-blog, I told you about the beautiful nature and hot pools by Hotel Laugarhóll, where I stayed for the night.
 And showed you the lesser-known Goðafoss waterfall, which bears the same name as its famous namesake up north.